Oil Primer vs Shellac Primer: Cover Stain vs BIN, by Substrate and Stain

 BIN aerosol is the right answer for popcorn ceilings.
 Brushing rips the texture off; rolling pulls strands.
 The aerosol lays a continuous shellac film without disturbing the texture.
 Reserve it for popcorn, knots, and spot priming on stains.
 Cover Stain aerosol exists and works, but cost-per-square-foot makes it impractical at scale.
 For a whole ceiling, a gallon and a roller is the right call.

-- Pick BIN if: the stain is smoke, nicotine, marker, knot bleed, or water-soluble; the substrate is glossy oil trim you don’t want to sand; the surface is popcorn texture; the room is small and ventilation-limited; you need the topcoat going on within the hour; the primer will live indoors.
+- Pick BIN if: the stain is smoke, nicotine, marker, knot bleed, or water-soluble; there is an odor to seal, not just a mark to hide; the substrate is glossy oil trim you don’t want to sand; the surface is popcorn texture; the room is small and ventilation-limited; the space is unheated and it’s winter; you need the topcoat going on within the hour.

-- Pick Cover Stain if: the stain is severe water damage with mineral content, grease shadow, or asphalt bleed; the substrate is exterior wood or masonry; the room has good ventilation and you can give the cure 24-plus hours before waterborne topcoat; the job is large enough that aerosol is impractical.
+- Pick Cover Stain if: the stain is severe water damage with mineral content, grease shadow, or asphalt bleed; the substrate is exterior wood or masonry; the air is humid enough to put BIN out of spec; the room has good ventilation and you can give the cure 24-plus hours before a waterborne topcoat; the area is large enough that a 2.5x cost per square foot is real money.

 Going with shellac?
 Zinsser BIN is the only mass-market dewaxed-shellac primer worth specifying.
-Gallon for whole-room work, aerosol for popcorn, knots, and spot priming.
+Buy the size that matches the job, not the wall: a pint or quart ($19-30) for knots, stains, and odor spots, a gallon ($94-107) only when you are genuinely priming a whole smoke-damaged room.
+Aerosol for popcorn ceilings, knots, and tight spots.
 Verify: Zinsser BIN Shellac-Base Primer product page.
 Find a can: Zinsser BIN on Amazon.

 Going with oil?
-Zinsser Cover Stain is the long-oil alkyd standard.
-Brush and roller on gallon scale; skip the aerosol unless you’re spot-priming a single mark.
+Zinsser Cover Stain is the styrenated-alkyd standard and the cheapest way to cover real square footage with a heavy-duty stain blocker at roughly $0.09 a square foot.
+Brush and roller at gallon scale, or spray it with a 0.015-0.017 inch tip; skip the aerosol unless you’re spot-priming a single mark.
 Verify: Zinsser Cover Stain Oil-Base Primer product page.
 Find a gallon: Zinsser Cover Stain on Amazon.

 For the broader primer landscape (water-based stain blockers, bonding primers, masonry primers), see the primer round-up.